We Are New York Bridging, Belonging, & Building Community logo

 Imagined for students by students

 Common Circles designed, developed, and implemented an identity and game workshop for high school students in St. Louis, Missouri.
 Students from seven area high schools came together to learn about identity, unconscious bias, and the fundamentals of game design.
 Using techniques from psychology that have been proven to increase empathy and decrease bias, the students then worked collaboratively alongside game designers and experts on bias and intergroup relations to create games to address these difficult topics in an engaging way.
-The students generated innovative and viable ideas, including a card game called Common Threads that was further developed and is now part of the “We Are...!” exhibit and curriculum.
+The students generated innovative and viable ideas, including a card game called Common Threads that was further developed and is now part of the The Common Circles Experience exhibit and curriculum.

 Image